life-itself/second-renaissance/content/contribute guide1.md

 # Contribute

-This guide walks curators and editors through how to update the wiki and add profilies.
+This guide walks curators and editors through how to update the wiki and add profiles.

 > [!note]
 >
 > If you want to propose an organization for inclusion please just open an issue in the issue tracker with its details.
 TODO: more detailed instructions.

-## Table of Contents
+## Glossary

+* Repo => short for [Repository](https://docs.github.com/en/get-started/quickstart/github-glossary#repository).
+Contains all a project’s files.
+* Working directory => The folder you are currently working in.

 ## Edit or add to the site via Github

 We have given the site a wiki-like structure, meaning people can contribute and add items directly.

-Alternatively, if you would like to contribute by a more non-technical method, see below.

-### How does the site work?

 All the content for this site is contained within the Github repo: https://github.com/life-itself/ecosystem

-For details TODO: link to relevant section of design.

-## How to edit and add to the site

-There are two methods for making edits to the website:

-1. Edit directly in Github
-2. Edit on your local machine (using a code editor or Obsidian)

-### Edit in Github

-TODO: most of this should be on "usemarkdown.org" or whatever we call it ...

-We just want any special points for this project.

 #### Setup